andreygubarev/terraform-external-self-extractable-archive/README.md

 This module creates a self-extractable archive from a directory using [makeself](https://makeself.io/).
 The archive can be used to bootstrap a new instance using cloud-init.

+Module uses `external` provider to run `makeself` command.
+It creates temporary directory, copies source directory to it, runs `makeself` and returns path to the archive.

+Module targets to build hermetic self-extractable archives.
+It uses `--nomd5 --nocrc` options to disable checksums.

 ## Usage

 Quick start: